How To Avoid Cash Flow Problems

 In order to understand where cash flow problems arise you need a roadmap for your cash.
 A cash flow forecast can provide you with exactly that.

 Unlike a P&L budget, a cash flow forecast does not show you profitability.
 Profitable businesses can still have cash flow issues.

 Traditionally, cash flow forecasts were created in spreadsheets.
-But now there are cloud-based software solutions that can help to create your forecast and keep it up to date.
+But now there are cloud-based software solutions, like Float, that can help to create your forecast and keep it up to date.
 This can save you time and energy that you can use to focus on your business.